Add Your Heading Text Here

 6 or 13 days

-Our all-female Young Women’s Backpacking Summer Camp Adventure Program is aimed at instilling confidence and leadership skills in the next generation of female adventurers!
-With options for either a 6-day or 13-day session, this unique girls summer camp for ages 13-18 is led by our top female guides and focuses on showing young women their true potential in both an outdoor setting and in their day-to-day lives, while teaching the practical skills of backpacking and outdoor safety.
-(Note: youth will be grouped with like ages and between a younger and older group pending actual registrations.)
+Our all-female Young Women’s Backpacking Summer Camp Adventure Program is designed to instill confidence and leadership skills in the next generation of female adventurers!
+With options for either a 6-day or 13-day session, this unique girls' summer camp for ages 13-18 (divided into groups for 7th-9th and 10th-12th graders) is led by our top female guides and focuses on showing young women their true potential in both an outdoor setting and in their day-to-day lives, while teaching the practical skills of backpacking and outdoor safety.

-Through our adventure-based programming, campers will be challenged to turn their goals into action on a daily basis by utilizing perseverance and determination to summit mountains and accomplish feats they never imagined.
+Through our adventure-based programming, campers will be challenged to turn their goals into action daily, using perseverance and determination to summit mountains and accomplish feats they never imagined.
 While trekking the glorious Sierra Nevada mountain range, these young explorers will also get a crash course on influential female adventurers in Yosemite’s history and issues related to women’s roles in the outdoors and society.

-With the knowledge of the great legacy of women who came before them, this Yosemite backpacking trip voyages along high-altitude mountains, lakes and meadows, giving young women a sense of self-empowerment and confidence that they can to apply in every facet of their lives.
+With knowledge of the great legacy of women who came before them, this Yosemite backpacking trip traverses high-altitude mountains, lakes, and meadows, giving young women a sense of self-empowerment and confidence they can apply in every facet of their lives.

 Check Availability (13-Day)